 Kusakabe declared that he had committed this act to protest the death penalty, and he refused to even defend his actions, essentially admitting that he knew he had done something horribly wrong in the name of protesting something he thought was way worse.

-When you're going to go on this long jag about car attacks and Muslims stabbing people and stuff like that, it seems like this might be something relevant to fold into the conversation.
+It merits covering very when you're going to go on this long jag about car attacks and Muslims stabbing people and stuff like that.

 Whether it be this German guy who went on an attack specifically trying to kill immigrants, or if it's this guy who's protesting the death penalty in Japan.

-They were a doomsday cult who believed that they were the only people who were going to an impending global war.
+They were a doomsday cult who believed that they were the only people who were going to survive an impending global war.

-But they weren't this kind of like let's wait and let the war happen kind of cult.
+But they weren't this kind of like, let's wait and let the war happen kind of cult.

 They were a let's also go kill people and see if we can help this war start kind of cult.